jpittman/vsc/projects/accountability/28days.md

 ---
 layout: default
-title: 28 Days: A Work in Progress
+title: "28 Days: A Work in Progress"
 ---

 # 28 Days